abernal30/mypweb/book/02-data-cleaning.md

 ## Missing values

+To treat missing values, I suggest taking one of the following alternatives or a combination of those: i) eliminating columns with a significant amount of missing values; ii) eliminating the row where the missing(s) value(s) is(are) located; iii) replace missing values or Na´s by some statistic.

-Lets apply the function "sumna" to detect columns with more than 50 percent of missing values:
+For the firs alternative, lets first apply the function "sumna" to detect columns with more than 50 percent of missing values:

 ```r